-WHEN DID YOU SEE HER LAST? is just as clever, entertaining, and full of mystery and wordplay as the series starter, Who Could That Be at This Hour?
+This sequel is just as clever, entertaining, and full of mystery and wordplay as the series starter, Who Could That Be at This Hour?
 But here Snicket and readers get to know the kooky Stain'd-by-the-Sea residents better, learn about some of their relationships (including two young sweethearts), and learn more about the town's history and old feuds.
 There's also more playful interplay between Snicket and the kids and adults he encounters.
 With wry wit, he constantly foils the bickering husband-and-wife police officers, outsmarts his chaperone, figures out the deeper mystery behind the many bizarre developments, and makes friends along the way.

 Amid the laughs, twists, and turns, the tension and danger mount, leading to a dramatic conclusion that simultaneously satisfies and sets the stage for the continued pursuit of a major bad guy.
 Also, there's still much to learn about the trouble Snicket's sister is in back in the city -- a mystery that weighs on him throughout the book and about which readers get only a few hints.
 Stylized illustrations by Seth once again add intrigue.